SPECIAL EDUCATIONAL NEEDS AND DISABILITIES (SEND) LOCAL OFFER

 At the Monkey House children are supported through transition both when they join the setting and as they move on to primary school.
 We ask parents to let us know which Primary school their child will be attending and then invite the relevant Reception class teachers to visit the children at the Monkey House.
 A transition meeting will be arranged with parents and teachers for any child with additional needs.
 A formal transition report is prepared outlining your child’s progress, current attainment along with their interests which with your permissions will be passed onto the new setting or school.

-At the Monkey House Nursery School we offer EYE funding for 3 and 4 years old’s and are also registered to accept children that are eligible for the 2 year olds funding.
+At the Monkey House Nursery School we offer EYE funding for 3 and 4 years old’s and are also registered to accept children that are eligible for the 2 year old funding.
+In addition to this we accept children using the 30 hour funding.
 It is also possible for The Monkey House to apply for Special Educational Needs (SEN) funding for your child if appropriate.
 A meeting is held with you and the SENCo to discuss how the funding should be spent for the benefit of your child.
 The majority of the time the funding would usually support your child with one to one time with their key person or the SENCo though the week.

 If your child has a diagnosis before starting at The Monkey House then all the professionals involved with your child along with yourselves will meet with the SENCo and any other key staff at the Monkey House prior to your child starting.
 This will ensure that we all have a full understanding of your child’s needs and the support they will require in order to be able to fully participate in the activities at nursery school.